Cleveland Non-Immigrant Work Visa Lawyer

-Unlike permanent employment visas, temporary work visas provide short-term status for foreign national employees in the United States.
-These visas require foreign nationals to maintain an intent to return to their country of origin or depart the U.S. within a very specific period of time.
-Some of these visas allow for "dual intent," permitting the foreign national to apply for adjustment of status.
-The critical determination is which temporary visa is best for the foreign national and the company.
+Non-immigrant, or temporary, work visas provide short-term status for foreign national employees to work in the United States.
+These visas require foreign nationals to maintain the intent to depart the U.S. usually within a very specific period of time.
+Some of these non-immigrant visas allow for “dual intent,” thus permitting the foreign national’s employer to file a PERM or labor certification for them and petition USCIS for an employment based green card while they are here working.
+The critical determination is which temporary visa is best for both the foreign national and the company.

 B-1 Business Visitors

 A B-1 business visitor visa allows an individual to come temporarily to the United States.
 The regulations are very specific in the types of commercial activity permitted and the amount of time is generally up to six months.